stkjj/documentation/admin_manual/maintenance/migrating.rst

 .. code-block:: console

    rsync -Aavxt config data root@new_server_address:/var/www/owncloud

+.. note:: You might need to change the database credentials according to your new server and change the paths to your owncloud data directory, log directory and/or tmp directory within your config.php

 .. warning::
    If you want to move your data directory to another location on the target server, it is advised to do